Narumikazuchi/Math/README.md

 Speaking of prime numbers, there is also a generator for prime numbers in this library, just in case one is needed.

 # Contents
 Upon looking at the signatures of the classes their capabilities should be clear at a glance.
-They are also documented, so the should be little confusion as to how they are used.
+They are also documented, so there should be little confusion as to how they are used.
 A little side node for the ```PrimeInteger```, since this struct has an implicit conversion, it can throw runtime exceptions for wrong parameters while also providing a clear signature of was a method expects.
 For example ```public void Foobar(PrimeInteger prime)``` clearly conveys the intent and what the method expects as parameter.